 Which Evee Has the Longest Range?

-The Evee S1 Air and S1 Air Lithium lead at around 110 km on a full charge, with the S1 Pro close behind at about 100 km.
+The Evee S1 Air and Evee S1 Air Lithium lead the range at around 110 km on a full charge, making them the natural pick for longer commutes.
+The Evee S1 Pro is close behind at about 100 km.
+Beyond that, the MITO+, Nisa, LX, and S1 all sit around 90 km, which is plenty for typical city riding.

 Does Load-Shedding Affect Range?